hashicorp/hello-vault-go/README.md

 ## [Sample Application](./sample-app/)

-Here you will find a more production-like example that demonstrates many important concepts, including authenitcation, dynamic secrets, and lease renewal logic.
+Here you will find a more realistic example that demonstrates many important concepts, including authentication, dynamic secrets, and lease renewal logic.

 ## Examples in other languages